syncfusion/ej2-react-docs/src/spreadsheet/spreadsheet/protect-sheet.md

 {% endtab %}

+## Limitation

+* Password protection is not supported in Protect sheet feature.

 ## Unprotect Sheet

 Unprotect sheet is used to enable all the functionalities that are already disabled in a protected spreadsheet.